 Schloss Nymphenburg (Nymphenburg Palace)

-One of the most sophisticated and beautiful palaces in Europe, Schloss Nymphenburg served as a summer residence the for Bavaria’s royal family, the Wittelsbachs.
+One of the most sophisticated and beautiful palaces in Europe, Schloss Nymphenburg served as a summer residence for Bavaria’s royal family, the Wittelsbachs.
 (Their official Munich residence was the Residenz, which you can also visit.)
-Located 5 miles northwest of Munich, an easy 20-minute tram ride, the palace and grounds require at least half a day if you want to see everything.
+Located 8km (5 miles) northwest of Munich, an easy 20-minute tram ride, Nymphenburg’s palace and grounds require at least half a day if you want to see everything.

-To the south of the palace buildings, in the rectangular block of low structures that once housed the court stables, is the Marstallmuseum with its dazzling collection of ornate, gilded coaches and sleighs, including those used by Ludwig II (the “Mad” King who built Neuschwanstein).
-The Porzellansammlung (Porcelain Collection; entrance across from the Marstallmuseum) contains superb pieces of 18th-century porcelain, including miniature porcelain copies of masterpieces in the Alte Pinakothek.
+To the south of the palace buildings, the rectangular block of low structures that once housed the court stables now holds the Marstallmuseum, which displays a dazzling collection of ornate, gilded coaches and sleighs, including those used by Ludwig II (the “Mad” King who built Neuschwanstein).
+The Porzellansammlung (Porcelain Collection; entrance across from the Marstallmuseum) contains superb pieces of 18th-century porcelain, including miniature copies of masterpiece paintings from the Alte Pinakothek.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.